zhaoziheng/SAT-DS/README.md

   - (**Shortcut to skip Step 1 and 2**) [Access](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0) to preprocessed and packaged datasets that can be used immediately.
   - (Step 3) Code to load samples with normalized image, standardized class names from each dataset.
   - (Step 3) Code to visualize and check the samples.
-  - (Step 4) Code to prepare data in SAT required format.
+  - (Step 4) Code to prepare the train and evaluation data for SAT in required format.
-  - (Step 5) Code to split the dataset into train and test.
+  - (Step 5) Code to split the dataset into train and test in consistent with SAT.

 ### This repo can be used to:
-  - (Follow step 1~3) Preprocess and unfied a large-scale and comprehensive 3D medical segmentation dataset, suitable to train an universal segmentation model driven by text prompts.
+  - (Follow step 1~3) Preprocess and unfied a large-scale and comprehensive 3D medical segmentation data collection, suitable to train or finetune universal segmentation models like SAM2.
-  - (Follow step 1~6) Prepare the training and test data for [SAT](https://github.com/zhaoziheng/SAT).
+  - (Follow step 1~6) Prepare the training and test data  in required format for [SAT](https://github.com/zhaoziheng/SAT).

 Check our paper "One Model to Rule them All: Towards Universal Segmentation for Medical Images with Text Prompts" for more details.